tscircuit/template-api-fake/README.md

 This is a template project with best-practice modules:
 - Winterspec for defining the API
-- pgstrap for migrations, generating db types, setting up kysely
+- bun testing
-- NextJS deployment
+- Zustand store with zod definition for database state

 ## Running Tests